Nimesh04/Manga-Tracker/README.md

 # Manga tracker

-A brief description of what your project does and its purpose.
 This is a personalized manga tracker to keep track of all the mangas that I read and be able to quickly see if there is any new updates on the manga's or not while at the same time having the feature to add, search and remove manga's from the database.
 I created this first to have a tracker that I can use and second to learn flask.